adilganai/adilganai/README.md

 - 👋 Hi, I’m @adilganai
 - 👀 I’m interested in applying technology to solve business problems specifically finance, health and education.
 - 🌱 I’m currently learning large scale systems design.
-- 💞️ I’m looking to collaborate on open quantative finance, data and AI.
+- 💞️ I’m looking to collaborate on high performance finance systems, data and AI.
-- 📫 How to reach me, you will find out.
+- 📫 How to reach me, you will figure out.

 <!---
 adilganai/adilganai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.